 Bottomline

 There is a good list of MFA methods to choose from.
-As usual, neither is ideal, but you have an opportunity to choose the best one for your use case.
+As usual, neither is ideal, but you can select the best one for your use case.